CoderichLLC/nodejs-graphql-shape/README.md

 ### API

-By default, the framework provides a set of common transformation functions.
-Each function falls into 1 of the following categories (in order of preference):
+By default the framework provides a set of common transformations.
+Each transformation falls into 1 of the following dictionaries (in order of preference) that are referenced when obtaining a transformation by name:

 ##### Lib
-These functions are the first used when attempting to match an argument *key*: key | value | type | description
+key | value | type | description
 --- | --- | --- | ---
 `self` | JSONPath | String, Array | Select from the current field